Heighington railway station: History

 The station lies on the route of the Stockton and Darlington Railway (S&DR), the first public railway to use locomotives and the first to carry passengers and mixed goods as part of its Act of Parliament.
 As a result, it is widely accepted as the first modern railway, providing a model which soon spread around the world.
 The station used horse-drawn coaches until 1833 when it became a fully steam traction railway like the Liverpool and Manchester Railway which opened in 1830.

-It was here in 1825 that Locomotion No. 1, designed by George Stephenson, was placed on the track prior to its first journey.
+It was here in 1825 that Locomotion No. 1, designed by George Stephenson, was placed on the track before its first journey.
 Once it was placed on the line and all was ready, it was found that nobody had means of lighting the boiler.
 Stephenson sent a messenger to get a lit lantern.
-However, at this point a navvy called Robert Metcalf stepped forward and offered use of his burning glass which he used to light his pipe.
+However, at this point a navvy called Robert Metcalf stepped forward and offered use of his burning glass, which he used to light his pipe.
 It was with this that Stephenson was able to light the boiler for that first journey.

 The main line of the S&DR was opened on 27 September 1825 from Phoenix Colliery at Etherley to Stockton.
 Heighington Station was built in 1826 and opened in 1827 to meet the demand from passenger and railway users for facilities and in effect became the world's first railside station built by a railway company.
 Originally named Aycliffe Lane, it was subsequently renamed three times: first to Aycliffe and Heighington, later, on 1 July 1871, it became Aycliffe, although this name lasted for just over three years because, on 1 September 1874, it gained the present name of Heighington.